 A Best College in the Northeast

-Chatham has consistently been ranked among the top master's level institutions in the Northeast by U.S. News & World Report and The Princeton Review.
+Chatham is consistently ranked among the top master's-level institutions in the Northeast by U.S. News & World Report and The Princeton Review.

 The President's Higher Education Community Service Honor Roll

-For three consecutive years, Chatham University has been admitted to The President's Higher Education Community Service Honor Roll (2011, 2012, 2013) for engaging its students, faculty, and staff in meaningful service that achieves measurable results in the community.
+Chatham University has been admitted to The President's Higher Education Community Service Honor Roll for engaging its students, faculty, and staff in meaningful service that achieves measurable results in the community.

 Military Friendly School

-Because Chatham University demonstrates leading practices in the recruitment and retention of students with military experience, it has earned a place on the Military Friendly Schools list (2013).
+Because Chatham University demonstrates leading practices in the recruitment and retention of students with military experience, it has earned Military Friendly recognition for consecutive years from various publications.